Is Suboxone Sober? These 5 Myths Keep People From Trying Life-Saving Medication

 2. Myth: Suboxone makes you high

-Suboxone is a partial opioid agonist, with weaker side effects than heroin or methadone.
-It has a “ceiling effect.”
-This means if you do feel any sort of buzz (which most users don’t experience), it will level off as your body adjusts to the medication, even if you increase your dose.
-Meaning that by definition, you won’t be able to get high.
-You’ll be stabilized.
+The buprenorphine in Suboxone is a partial opioid agonist.
+This means it only partially activates the opioid receptors in the brain, unlike methadone, heroin, and other opioids that fully activate them.
+Buprenorphine also has a “ceiling effect.”
+This means if you do feel any sort of buzz (which most folks with opioid use disorder don’t experience), it will level off as your body adjusts to the medication, even if you increase your dose.
+By definition, you won’t be able to get high or chase greater effects.
+You’ll be stabilized

-As with any medication, it’s important to take as prescribed and check-in with your clinician about how you’re feeling.
-If you are feeling out of it or mood-altered, they can adjust your dose.
+As with any medication, it’s important to take Suboxone as prescribed and check in with your clinician about how you’re feeling.
+If you feel out of it or mood-altered, your provider can adjust your dose.
 Most people who are on the right dose of Suboxone report that they feel normal, not inebriated.

 3. Myth: Suboxone is trading one addiction for another

 There’s a big difference between addiction and dependence.
 Physical dependence is an accepted aspect of taking certain drugs.
 Blood pressure medications, epilepsy medications, and antidepressants like SSRIs all cause physical dependence.
-This means that if you stop taking these medications, you with experience some type of withdrawal from them.
+This means that if you stop taking these medications, you will experience some symptoms of withdrawal.
 Does this mean we’re all addicted to our blood pressure medicines?
 Nope.
 It means our bodies have adapted to them.

 “There’s a big difference between addiction and dependence.”